Try Wisepops now

 • Non-intrusive way to showcase featured products or promotions

-• Use built-in Shopify properties to create personalized campaigns
+• Use built-in native Shopify targeting rules to create personalized campaigns

-Onsite notifications can significantly increase Shopify conversions and page views.
+Onsite feed can significantly increase Shopify conversions and page views.
 Since visitors have to click on the bell to open the feed, this type of notification doesn’t interrupt the customer's browsing experience.

 Social media is an increasingly important platform for ecommerce businesses to reach and engage with their customers.